You live with 1 other adult

 Example

-Maria and Kim do not have a ‘shared household’ because Kim is Maria’s daughter.
-Maria will get her AIO supplement according to the co-resident rule .
+Maria and Kim do not have a shared household because Kim is Maria’s daughter.
+Maria’s AIO supplement will be based on the co-resident rule .
 Kim is over 27 and is therefore regarded as a co-resident.

 Example

-Dick is unmarried.
-His grandson Martin is 28 years old and lives in the same house with him.
+Dick is not married.
+His grandson Martin is 28 and lives in the same house with him.
 Martin is a student and does not pay much towards the shopping.
 He sometimes does an odd job around the house.

-Dick is not regarded as having a ‘shared household’.
+Dick is not seen as having a shared household.
 His grandson’s contribution to the household is minimal.
-Dick therefore gets an AIO supplement for a person who lives alone.
-Martin is over 27, but he is not regarded as a co-resident because he is still in full-time education.
+Dick therefore gets an AIO supplement for a person living alone.
+Martin is over 27, but he is not seen as a co-resident because he is still in full-time education.

-Situations where you are always regarded as ‘sharing a household’
+Situations where you are always seen as sharing a household

-• you have a child together, or the child of one of you has been recognised by the other
+- you have a child together, or the child of one of you has been acknowledged by the other

-• you and the other person have a cohabitation contract that was drawn up by a notary public
+- you and the other person have a cohabitation contract that was drawn up by a notary

-Perhaps it is difficult for you to make ends meet because your partner or co-resident does not have any income of their own.
+Perhaps it is financially difficult for you because your partner or co-resident does not have any income of their own.
 Or perhaps they cannot work because they do not have a valid residence permit .
 In these situations, you may be able to get a higher AIO supplement.
-For more information, you can contact us.
+You can contact us for more information.

 If you get divorced or you stop living together